ceph/ceph/doc/ceph-volume/lvm/list.rst

           data uuid                 TUpfel-Q5ZT-eFph-bdGW-SiNW-l0ag-f5kh00
           journal device            /dev/sdd1
           data device               /dev/test_group/data-lv1
+          devices                   /dev/sdc

       [journal]    /dev/sdd1

           PARTUUID                  cd72bd28-002a-48da-bdf6-d5b993e84f3f

+For logical volumes the ``devices`` key is populated with the physical devices associated with the logical volume.
+Since LVM allows multiple physical devices to be part of a logical volume, the value will be comma separated when using ``pretty``, but an array when using ``json``.

 .. note:: Tags are displayed in a readable format.
 The ``osd id`` key is stored
           as a ``ceph.osd_id`` tag.
 For more information on lvm tag conventions